netscaler/ADC-scripts/docs/usage/rolling-upgrades-vpx.md

 The function of the pre\_tasks and post\_tasks hooks is documented by [ansible](https://docs.ansible.com/ansible/playbooks_roles.html).

-Essentially what we do is that we disable the server entity in Netscaler for each web service before the update process and after the update has taken place we re enable the server entity.
+Essentially what we do is that we disable the server entity in NetScaler for each web service before the update process and after the update has taken place we re enable the server entity.